Compare the solutions

 Azure Functions is the serverless platform provided by Azure, and it supports running Java workloads.

 Running a Java application on Azure Functions usually requires some minor configuration and setup.
-By their nature, serverless functions have short lives (usually, only a few minutes), so some of the services that you would traditionally use might not be as efficient or practical as Azure App Service.
+By their nature, serverless functions have short lives (usually only a few minutes), so some of the services that you'd traditionally use might not be as efficient or practical as Azure App Service.

 As a result, Azure Functions is tailored for applications that need a lot of scalability.
 You can stop them regularly to reduce cost, and you can scale them up to respond to high loads.